Complete Coverage, No Hidden Fees

-California Cosmetology Licensing
+Step-by-Step California Cosmetology Licensing Requirements

 Licensing Criteria

-• Applicants must be at least 17 years old.
+- Be at least 17 years old

 Examination Requirements